 Communication with Parents.
-IDEA Cincinnati will support and encourage parents' efforts to provide a healthy diet and daily physical activity for their children.
+IDEA will support and encourage parents' efforts to provide a healthy diet and daily physical activity for their children.

-- School will provide information about physical education and other school-based physical activity opportunities available before, during, and after the school day. - School will share results of FitnessGram twice a year, pretest and posttest, with parents - School will share their individual wellness policies that, at a minimum, meet the standards set out in this policy. - School will share ideas and recommendations for allowable awards and celebrations. - School will share guidance on what foods/snacks are allowable for parents to bring to campus. - Food deliveries for students (including snacks) that do not meet Smart Snack guidelines will not be accepted on campus. - School will not be responsible for replacing or refunding any non-approved food items discarded on campus.
+- IDEA will provide information about physical education and other school-based physical activity opportunities available before, during, and after the school day. - IDEA will share results of FitnessGram3 twice a year, pretest and posttest, with parents - IDEA will share their individual wellness policies that, at a minimum, meet the standards set out in this policy. - IDEA will share ideas and recommendations for allowable awards and celebrations. - IDEA will share guidance on what foods/snacks are allowable for parents to bring to campus. - Food deliveries for students (including snacks) that do not meet USDA Smart Snack guidelines will not be accepted on campus. - Any food delivered to campuses for students that does not meet Smart Snack guidelines will be sent home with the parent or student after school.

-Additionally, IDEA Cincinnati shall share educational nutrition information with families and the public to promote healthy nutrition choices and positively influence the health of students.
+Additionally, IDEA shall share educational nutrition information with families and the public to promote healthy nutrition choices and positively influence the health of students.

-Food Marketing in School.
+Food Marketing in IDEA.
 School-based marketing will be consistent with nutrition education and health promotion.
-As such, School will limit food and beverage marketing to the promotion of foods and beverages that meet the nutrition standards for meals or for foods and beverages sold individually that meet Smart Snacks standards (See section III).
+As such, IDEA will limit food and beverage marketing to the promotion of foods and beverages that meet the nutrition standards for meals or for foods and beverages sold individually that meet USDA Smart Snacks guidelines (See section III).